loadmill/loadmill-node/README.md

             labels: ["label1", "label2"], // run suites that have flows assigned to specific label/s
             pool: "some-pool-name", // Execute tests from a dedicated agent's pool (when using private agent)
             parallel: 2 , // Set the concurrency amount of a running test suites in a test plan.
 Max concurrency is 10
+            overrideSuites: ["suite-uuid-1", "suite-uuid-2"], // run only the specified suite UUIDs from the plan
             tags: ["tag1", "another tags"], // Set of strings attached to the plan run and later can be query by }
     },